paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-037-contract-work-hours-and-safety-standards.md

 <a id="section-3707"></a>
 ## § 3707.
 Contractor certification or contract clause in acquisition of commercial items not required

-In a contract to acquire a commercial item (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim)), a certification by a contractor or a contract clause may not be required to implement a prohibition or requirement in this chapter.
+In a contract to acquire a commercial product (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim)) or a commercial service (as defined in [section 103a of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103a&num=0&edition=prelim)), a certification by a contractor or a contract clause may not be required to implement a prohibition or requirement in this chapter.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 115–232, div.
-A, title VIII, § 836(g)(6), (h), Aug.
-13, 2018, 132 Stat.
-1874, 1874, provided that, effective Jan.
-1, 2020, subject to a savings provision, this section is amended by striking “a commercial item (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim))” and inserting “a commercial product (as defined in [section 103 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103&num=0&edition=prelim)) or a commercial service (as defined in [section 103a of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section103a&num=0&edition=prelim))”.
-See 2018 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |